| Title: | Efficient Plotting of Large-Sized Data |

 plotly_datahandler$set_trace_data(..., traces_df = NULL, append = FALSE)

-Arguments to constitute a plotly
+...Arguments to constitute a plotly attributes, optional.

 are applicable.
-See plotly::plot_ly
+See plotly::plot_ly.

-Data frame, optional.
+traces_dfData frame, optional.

-Data frame whose format is agreed with self$orig_data
+Data frame whose format is agreed with self$orig_data.

-is given, arguments in ...
+If traces_df is given, arguments in ... are neglected.

 Whether the data is append or overwrite.
 By default, FALSE